the0epicguy/Smart-Waste-Management-System/DSA_mini_project/README.md

 ---

-## License

-This project is licensed under the **MIT License** - free to use, modify, and distribute.

----

 ## Acknowledgements

 Built as a DSA mini-project with a focus on applying graph theory to a real-world urban infrastructure problem.
 Thanks to our faculty mentors for their guidance throughout the development process.